 - Emergency foreign travel assistance

-Regarding monthly premiums, the average cost for a Medigap Plan L is between $100 to $130 per month, depending on where you live and how much healthcare costs in your area.
+The average cost for a Medigap Plan L is between $100 to $130 per month.
+The monthly premium will depend on where you live and how much healthcare costs in your area.
 In addition to that, you should budget for the following:

 Your Medicare Part A deductible with Plan L

 You’ll be responsible for 25% of your Medicare Part A deductible, starting in 2023, which will cost you $400 per benefit period if you’re admitted for inpatient hospital treatment.